 - Interests, Activities and Personal Achievements.

-- References, (normally offered on request).
+- References, (these should get offered on request).

 Job openings are currently overwhelmed with applications, and as a result, you have to ensure that you stand out from the crowd.
 To do so, you need to be tidy and display all your badges in the right places.
 Computers, as well as the human eye, will scan resumes for keywords.